 You may also get lower interest rates, longer repayment periods, or larger loan amounts.

-Increase in the Pool of Credit Cards you Can Qualify
+Increase in the Pool of Credit Cards You Can Qualify

 A higher credit score can increase your chances of qualifying for credit cards with better terms.
 Credit card issuers use credit scores to work out your creditworthiness, and with a higher score, you may qualify for credit cards with better rewards programs, favorable interest rates, and higher credit limits.